ibm-cloud-docs/assistant/dialog-overview.md

           Specify a value that you know will trigger the correct intent when it is submitted.
 For example, it might be a user example from the training data for the intent.
       1. Repeat the previous steps to add more options to the list.
+      1. Add a list introduction in the **Title** field.
+The title can ask the user to pick from the list of options. **Note**: Some integration channels do not display the title.
-      1. Optionally, add a list introduction in the **Title** field and additional information in the **Description** field.
-These values are displayed above the option list. **Note**: Some integration channels do not display titles or descriptions for button groups and dropdown lists.
+      1. Optionally, add additional information in the **Description** field.
+If specified, the description is displayed after the title and before the option list. **Note**: Some integration channels do not display the description.

       For example, you can construct a response like this: